Skip to main content

 • Phone numbers that don’t answer

-Test Before Depositing: We recommend that you contact the support team with specific questions about Interac, withdrawal time, bonus terms, etc. Analyse the response quality and speed.
+Test Before Depositing: We recommend contacting the support team with specific questions about Interac, withdrawal times, bonus terms, and more.
+Analyse the response quality and speed.

 Action: If there’s no live chat, the email response is slow, and there are other red flags, you should reconsider your options.